contao/docs/docs/dev/framework/templates/twig.md

 templates will automatically get the `|e('html')` treatment, so you could omit this part in the above example.

-Try it our for yourself in this [TwigFiddle](https://twigfiddle.com/d0w2yt).
+Try it out for yourself in this [TwigFiddle](https://twigfiddle.com/d0w2yt).

 {{% /tab %}}
 {{< /tabs >}}